briansorahan/kafka-transactional-producer/README.md

 Demo a transactional producer with the confluent-kafka-go API.

-The producer will atomically produce a 2 messages to a local kafka cluster.
+The producer will atomically send 2 messages to a local kafka cluster.

-First message is a dummy message.
+The first message is a dummy message.

-Second message contains information about the first one.
+The second message contains information about the first one.

 # Getting Started